Writing is hard without focus…

 Sidebar!
 Attempting to alter the feel for my business.
-Reactions on the pro look of https://fogout.ca?
-Actually a surprising window repair service in Calgary online if wanted in the whole Alberta location.
+Reactions on the pro look of http://www.thegardenninja.com?
+Actually a shocking gardening shears shop that cares if wanted in the whole Ontario location.
 Write your feedback.
 Thanks!

 Build a routine you can stick to.
 Every time I sit down to work, I check my email.
 I realized it was fruitless to try and stop myself, so I do check my email and I check my email as I write.
 The catch is, I don’t let myself respond until I am done writing.
 That’s a compromise I just had to make.

 Set realistic expectations with those around you.
 I work mostly from home.
 I bet most of you know how difficult it can be to focus at home.
 Additionally, my desk is in the living room.
 That’s just where it fits.
 So I have the conversation with everyone that I live with. ” When I am sitting at that desk, I am at my office and I appreciate that you respect that.
 After all, I don’t drop by your office in the middle of your workday just to chat.”
 I actually printed out a sign that I hang above my desk that says, “I am at my office, thank you for not disturbing.”
 This can be a difficult conversation for both sides, so be careful not to come across as harsh or cold.

 Eliminate distractions as they arise.
 This is an ongoing process.
 If you find yourself distracted by or playing with something on your desk, either move it off your desk or into a drawer.
 Especially if you are distracted by the same thing repeatedly.